charlesdavydov2010/notes/README.md

 # 2024-02-12
 - "Today's programming wisdom is to remember that code is read far more often than it's written.
 Therefore, prioritize readability and maintainability over cleverness or brevity.
 Invest time in writing self-explanatory, well-structured code with clear comments and meaningful variable names.
 Refactoring is a continuous process; always look for opportunities to simplify and improve your existing codebase without compromising its functionality."

+# 2024-02-13
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, always strive for clarity and simplicity.
+Write code that's easy to read, understand, and maintain.
+Complexity often breeds bugs and scalability issues.
+Optimize for readability and maintainability first, as it directly impacts the longevity and success of your software projects."

+"Also remember, 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing correct, clear code before optimizing.
+Measure performance, identify bottlenecks, then optimize where necessary.
+This approach saves time, reduces bugs, and ensures your code stays adaptable to future requirements."